-Instagram Model Pamela Alexandra Holds Nothing Back In Curve-Exposing Barely There Bikini
+Instagram Model Pamela Alexandra Holds Nothing Back In Curve-Exposing Barely-There Bikini

 Pamela Alexandra took to popular social media site Instagram earlier this week to get her followers’ pulses racing in a tiny bikini that barely covered her body.

-In the snap, the social media model stands confidently next to a bar table on a boardwalk with one hand resting against the edge and the other pulling her blonde curls away from her face.
+In the snap, the social media model stands confidently next to a bar table on a boardwalk, with one hand resting against the edge and the other behind her head where her blonde curls are pulled back from her face.
 With one hip cocked to the side, she flaunts her curvy thighs, tiny waist, and voluptuous chest in a metallic gold bikini.
-The top barely contains her ample assets, flaunting plenty of cleavage, while the bottoms cover a reduced area between her legs, showing off extra skin.
+The top barely contains her ample assets, flaunting plenty of cleavage, while the bottoms cover a small area between her legs, revealing plenty of skin.

-The model wore little makeup, with just a touch of pink gloss on her lips, while her hair was worn loose around her face and shoulders.
+The model wore little makeup, with just a touch of pink gloss on her lips, while her ponytail flowed loose over her shoulders.
 She accessorized with two gold pendant necklaces.

 In the caption of the sexy post, the 29-year-old jokes about wishing tanning burned calories and tags the fashion designer behind the swimsuit, Fashion Nova Curve.
 An extension of the brand Fashion Nova, Fashion Nova Curve includes outfits and styles for plus-size women, ranging from tops and bottoms to skirts, lingerie, and swimsuits.

-The model’s followers left her hundreds of comments complimenting her enviable figure and curves and expressing how much they loved her and admired her self confidence.
+The model’s followers left her hundreds of comments complimenting her enviable figure and curves, and expressing how much they loved her and admired her self-confidence.

 “Got 2b the one of the 10 finest on IG,” one Instagram user wrote.